myfintech/backend-weather-challenge/README.md

     * `/points/{lat}/{lon}` - Returns the point information (location + station information).
 We need the grid information.
     * `/gridpoints/{gridId}/{gridX),{gridY}/forecast` - Returns the forecast for the location
+___

-# Objective
+## Objective

 * Implement both services in order to call the necessary APIs to retrieve required data
 * Implement the controller to invoke the services to orchestrate the necessary API calls and return the final result
+___
+## Running the application & specs

-# Running the service locally via pnpm (without containerization)
+### Running the service locally via pnpm (without containerization)

-* To run the test suite in `--watchAll` mode, run `pnpm test:watch` to have test automatically rerun while making changes
+* To run the test suite in `--watch` mode, run `pnpm test:watch`.
+  * In this mode, the test suite will run in full once, and then listen for changes.
+  * If changes are detected, the suite will only rerun the affected specs.
 * Running the service, run `pnpm start:dev` to have Node hot-reload file changes in realtime.

-# Running the service locally via Make (without containerization)
+### Running the service locally via Make (without containerization)
 * To run the test suite once, run `make test:watch`
-* To run the test suite in `--watchAll` mode, run `make test:watch` to have test automatically rerun while making changes
+* To run the test suite in `--watch` mode, run `make test:watch`.
+  * In this mode, the test suite will run in full once, and then listen for changes.
+  * If changes are detected, the suite will only rerun the affected specs.

-# Running the service via docker-compose (with containerization)
+### Running the service via docker-compose (with containerization)

-* to run the service via `docker-compose`, simply run `docker-compose up` and the service will launch with the test suite running in `--watchAll` mode.
-In this mode, any changes made to the specs or source code will rerun the entire test suite
+* to run the service via `docker-compose`, simply run `docker-compose up` and the service will launch with the test suite running in `--watch` mode.
+  * In this mode, the test suite will run in full once, and then listen for changes.
+  * If changes are detected, the suite will only rerun the affected specs.